Defense Evasion, Red Teaming

 Introduction

-An artifact can simply be defined as an important system file, which thus includes documentation, test plans, images and even some executable modules.
+Additionally, we can define an artifact as an important system file, which may include documentation, test plans, images, and even some executable modules.

 Operating Systems have a feature to hide these artifacts, in order to avoid disrupting user work environments and prevent users from changing files or features on the system.
 However, an attacker can abuse these functionalities in order to carry out his evil intents by hiding up these artifacts which thus provides a clear path to evade his detection.